 Have you read any books from the above places?
 Comment below!

 I am going to leave you with these last books that resist any categorization!
-These are some books and reviews of those books set in fictional towns or move across different places in India:
+These are some books and reviews of those books set in fictional towns or books that move across different places in India:

 - The Ibis Trilogy by Amitav Ghosh.
 Read the reviews of its first two books here: https://bookreviewsgalore.wordpress.com/tag/ibis/